What is Posterior Tibial Tendonitis

 The final step in foot tendonitis recovery is stretching - this is a critical step for complete recovery from your injury!
-Physical therapists almost always prescribe gentle stretching for to deal with foot tendonitis.
-Outside of the physical therapy office, your therapist will most likely give you a set of stretches and exercise to do at home.
+PTs almost always prescribe gentle stretching for to deal with foot tendonitis.
+Outside of the PT office, you will likely be assigned a set of stretches and exercise to do at home.

 You'll find in most rehabilitation programs stretches combined with other conservative treatments will help to:

 - build muscle strength in your lower leg (calf muscle)